emedware/vue-golden-layout/README.md

 The event `destroy` is provided for all components beside the golden-layout object.
 It occurs on user's closure **or pop-out**.

+# gl-dstack

+*Duplicatable stacks* are stacks that should always remain in the main window as their content is modified programatically.
+These stacks, when poped-out, *remain* in the main screen while their content is poped-out.
+Defineing in it components that are not `closable` nor `reorder-enabled` will *stay* in the stack in the main window.

 # gl-router

 The router is a `glContainer` that aims to sublimate the `<router-view />` It let people manage their routes in tabs, open them in a split screen or even popped-out in another browser window on another physical display.

 The main usage is `<gl-router />`.
 Any options of `router-view` still has to be implemented.

+Note: `gl-router` is a `gl-stack`.

 ## Slots